Leaving Google After Two and a Half Years

 The second lesson is harder to name.
 It's something like: the ability to stare into a refactor so large you can't see the other side, and keep going anyway.

-I've accomplished some incredibly massive refactors in my time at Google.
-The kind where you touch hundreds of files across a dozen projects and the whole thing has to land atomically or not at all.
-And the thing I've learned is that it only gets easier.
-Not because the refactors get smaller, but because you build trust in the process.
-You learn that the ambiguity at step three resolves by step eight.
-You learn that the edge cases cluster and the last few projects go faster than the first few.
-You learn that "I don't know how this ends" is not the same as "this won't work."
+I've done some incredibly massive refactors over the past two years, the kind where you touch hundreds of files across a dozen projects and the whole thing has to land atomically or not at all.
+It only gets easier.
+The refactors stay just as big; what changes is that you build trust in the process.
+The ambiguity at step three resolves by step eight.
+The edge cases cluster, and the last few projects go faster than the first few.
+"I don't know how this ends" is not the same as "this won't work."
+That comfort with large-scale ambiguity doesn't show up on a resume, but it changes what you're willing to attempt.

 What I Want Next

-I want a smaller company.
-Not tiny.
-I still want to work with strong engineers on a product that millions of people use.
-But I want a place where an individual engineer can push architectural direction, not just fill a seat on a team.
+I want a smaller, faster company.
+Not tiny: I still want to work with strong engineers on a product that millions of people use.
+But I want a place where an individual engineer can push architectural direction instead of filling a seat, and where I can feel the difference between shipping something in two weeks versus two quarters.

 Forward

-I don't know exactly what the next chapter looks like yet.
 I've been talking to a few companies that fit the profile: strong mobile teams, millions of users, enough scale to be interesting but not so much bureaucracy that it's paralyzing.
+The next step is taking the patterns I've stress-tested at Google somewhere they can evolve faster, in the open, with a team that's hungry to build something new.